 Doctors, nurses, and public health officials agree: industrial carbon pollution threatens the health of Americans.
 With record-breaking heat, floods, droughts, tornadoes, and earthquakes on the rise, the evidence of climate change from air pollution is all around us.
-The EPA is developing standards that would limit industrial carbon pollution from power plants.
-To protect clean air, the EPA needs us to TAKE ACTION and stand up to the dirty air lobby and climate change deniers.

 This is an interview with Dr. Heidi Cullen, chief climatologist for Climate Central: